TrueBlocks/trueblocks-core/README.md

 ### An Ethereum node

 Of course, you'll also need an Ethereum node.
-This node code be running locally on your machine, or remotely on a service like [Infura](https://infura.io/dashboard).
+This node can be running locally on your machine, or remotely on a service like [Infura](https://infura.io/dashboard).

 ## Building Trueblocks